SLBEF BOARD OF TRUSTEES

 Trustee | ssoliz@slbef.org

 Starting is first term in 2024, Steve Soliz is an alumnus of the Gamma Chapter at Illinois State University.
 He holds a master’s degree as an alumnus from the University of Illinois-Chicago, receiving his M.B.A. with a dual concentration in Business Analytics & Marketing.
-Steve is currently a Sr. Manager of Analytics at Newell Brands, managing a team of seven who use advanced analytics to drive consumer insights.
+Steve is a Director of Commercial Analytics at Highline Warren, leading a high-performing team that leverages advanced analytics to drive consumer insights, promotion strategy, and data-driven business decisions.

 Steve served in multiple fraternal roles at Gamma Chapter including Chapter President, Vice President, and created the Alumni Coordinator role which he held his senior year to establish more alumni activity and programs with the current undergraduate members.